Discover the Best Hydrangeas for Zone 5: Your Comprehensive Guide to Stunning Blooms!

 Top Hydrangea Varieties for Zone 5

-1. Annabelle Hydrangea (Hydrangea arborescens)
+1. annabelle hydrangea (Hydrangea arborescens)

 The Annabelle variety is popular for its massive, round flower heads that can measure 12 inches across.
 They bloom pure white in late spring and often last until fall.
 This hydrangea works well in both sunny and shaded areas.